sENZ5hFx/Haley-Bird-Systems/replit.md

 This website is designed to feel like stepping into a carefully crafted creative space where visitors become active participants.
 The experience combines 3D visualization, particle systems, and atmospheric interactions to create an installation-like environment—but crucially, it's structured like a **digital garden**, not a portfolio.

-Inspired by Jacky Zhao's approach to networked thinking, the site embraces rhizomatic (interconnected) rather than hierarchical navigation, showing how ideas cross-pollinate and inform each other across different projects and domains.
+Inspired by Jacky Zhao's approach to networked thinking, the site embraces rhizomatic (interconnected) rather than hierarchical navigation, showing how ideas cross-pollinate and inform each other across different projects and domains. **The site prioritizes vulnerability and authentic thinking over polished perfection**, making it a collaboration tool rather than a consumption tool.

 ## Architecture & Philosophy

 ### The Garden Metaphor

 Following digital garden principles:
-- **Seeds**: Emerging ideas and explorations
+- **Seeds**: Emerging ideas and explorations (739 seeds on Jacky's site)
 - **Saplings**: Developing concepts and frameworks
-- **Fruits**: Complete projects and polished systems
+- **Fruits**: Complete projects and polished systems (28 published essays on Jacky's site)
 - **Connections**: How ideas and projects link unexpectedly

 This structure emphasizes: